 This grace period provides an avenue for utilities to safely take risks to get initiatives off the ground that will produce long-lasting benefits to Illinois customers.

+Note: Placing the MT initiative costs in its R&D/ET/BED budget category could provide utilities with flexibility in terms of energy savings, but as described in Option 1, such expenditures will still be subject to the TRC under current statute.
+Once savings become large, they can be verified and the total program costs and benefits would be moved to a category of the portfolio outside of R&D/ET/BED.

-Option 6: Apply an initiative-specific projected cost-effectiveness score to each year of the initiative's time horizon across EE planning cycles.
+Option 5: Apply an initiative-specific estimated cost-effectiveness score to each year of the initiative's time horizon across EE planning cycles.
 To develop the applied score, this option requires spreading the expected/projected investments and energy savings equally across the entire initiative time horizon by determining the proportional investment and savings values, rather than actual individual year investment activities or resulting savings which can vary over the course of the initiative.

-This option seeks to significantly limit the risk and uncertainty of all stakeholders by assigning an agreed upon cost-effectiveness score to the initiative each year that it is active (being invested in or producing energy savings within agreed upon timeline).

-This option requires an initiative-specific agreement as to expected overall investment and energy savings that will be used to proactively generate an educated guess as to the TRC cost-effectiveness of the initiative.

-This option will require periodic evaluation with some period of prorated savings up front and a schedule of discounted/depreciated savings as the initiative matures to its completion.
+This option might require periodic evaluation with some period of prorated savings up front and a schedule of discounted/depreciated savings as the initiative matures to its completion.

-To weight the initiative appropriately in the context of the overall portfolio, you would estimate the total investment required (per Business Plan) and divide it by the number of years proposed for the initiative.
+To weight the initiative appropriately in the context of the overall portfolio, you would estimate the total investment required (per MT Business Plan) and divide it by the number of years proposed for the initiative.
 This way the investment is spread out evenly even though it will be spent in early years.
 In addition to the costs, some agreed upon authorized savings value (static across the initiatives or inclining/declining if desired) would also be applied, consistent with the identified cost-effectiveness score applied on an annual basis.

-Alternatively, you could do the above and then further weight early years with slightly more cost and later years with slightly more benefit while ensuring you maintain marginal adherence to TRC 1.0 (.90 to 1.10) for the initiative.
-This alternative recognizes the early costs and later savings while applying a protective approach given the uncertainty.

 This option could require a post-initiative costs and energy savings calculation with potential savings true up (with some agreed-upon guardrail/bookend limits – similar to a decoupling mechanism true up procedure) applied to the utility’s CPAS (rather than a specific planning cycle).

 This option would potentially negate one of MT’s biggest benefits – large savings in the long term.
 Utilities might be relying on these large long-term savings to fill anticipated holes resulting from diminishing RA opportunities.